Dave Barry’s Review of the Year 2009

 Enjoy and Happy New Year!

-Tags: Afghanistan, Agriculture, Bailouts, Budget and Tax Policy, China, Civil Liberties, Civil Society, Constitution, Corruption, Criminal Justice, Employment, Energy, England, Environment, Europe, Government subsidies, Great Depression, Housing, Immigration, Iraq, Japan, Money and Banking, Monopoly and Antitrust, Natural Law, Personal Liberty, Philosophy, Presidential Power, Privatization, Property Rights, Religion, Surveillance, Taxation, Technology, The State, Torture, Transportation, Unemployment, War, Welfare
+Tags: ACORN, Afghanistan, Agriculture, Al Franken, Angelina Jolie, bailout, Bailouts, Barack Obama, Bernard Madoff, Budget and Tax Policy, Cash for Clunkers, China, Chrysler, Civil Liberties, Civil Society, Constitution, Copenhagen, Corruption, Criminal Justice, Employment, Energy, England, Environment, Eric Holder, Europe, General Motors, Global Warming, Government subsidies, Great Depression, health care, Henry Louis Gates, Housing, Immigration, Iraq, Japan, Joseph Biden, Large Hadron Collider, Michael Jackson, Money and Banking, Monopoly and Antitrust, Nancy Pelosi, Natural Law, Personal Liberty, Philosophy, Presidential Power, Privatization, Property Rights, Religion, Rod Blagojevich, Roman Polanski, Sarah Pailn, Sonia Sotomayor, Surveillance, Taxation, Technology, The State, Tiger Woods, Timothy Geithner, Torture, Transportation, Unemployment, unions, War, Welfare